 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Now, if you are not staying at either of these two resorts, Sassagoula Floatworks & Food Factory is definitely not in a convenient location.
-While I love eating at this food court, I don’t think I would make a special trip over to French Quarter just to eat here if I was staying at a different resort.
+Now, if you are not staying at either of these two resorts, Sassagoula Floatworks & Food Factory is definitely not the most convenient location.

 Disney Dining Plan/Cost

 Sassagoula Floatworks & Food Factory does accept the Disney Dining Plan.
 It will cost you one quick-service credit or one snack credit, depending on what you order.

 You can get a bagel, fruit, yogurt, or pastry for a snack credit here.
 We typically eat breakfast here using our snack credits.

 If you are paying out of pocket, you can expect to pay up to $15 per adult, regardless of which meal you eat here.

 The food court is open for breakfast, lunch, and dinner.
 If you are looking for an economical place to eat, this is a great choice.
 There are lots of variety here.
 This is one place to get a big bang for your dining credits, whether you are looking to spend snack credits or quick service credits.

 The Sassagoula Floatworks & Food Factory is the food court at Port Orleans French Quarter.
 It is one of the most unique food courts at Disney World, both in terms of its decor and its menu.